Free South Carolina Divorce Forms

 Divorces in South Carolina are handled by Family Courts.
 Family Court Judges have jurisdiction over all aspects of the divorce including separation, child custody, child visitation, child support, spousal support and alimony, and division of marital property and debts.

-To file for divorce in a South Carolina Family Court, you will need the following South Carolina divorce forms.
+To file for divorce in a South Carolina Family Court, you will need the following South Carolina divorce papers.
 You may not need all of the forms.

 South Carolina Divorce Instructions